kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 In attempting to distill _subjective_ reality into _objective_ votes, information is lost, and the measurement process itself becomes an arena for power contestation.
 In the end, the best we can do is design _task-specific_ systems in which the gap between subjective experience and objective input is as small as possible, decreasing the scope of conflict and increasing both the utility and legitimacy of these systems.

-[In 2019 I speculated that]({% post_url 2019-05-08-against-voting %}), at least within the web3 governance community, the limitations of pass-fail voting would shift interest away from proposal-based decision-making towards distributed capital allocation.
+[In mid-2019 I speculated that]({% post_url 2019-05-08-against-voting %}), within the web3 governance community, the limitations of pass-fail voting would shift interest away from proposal-based decision-making towards distributed capital allocation.
-Over the last five years, that prediction has been borne out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
+Over the last six years, that prediction has largely been borne out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
-The shift from _discrete policy outcomes_ (you win, I lose) to _continuous financial outcomes_ ($10 to you, $5 to me) opens up a rich design space for contemporary social choice.
+The shift from _discrete policy outcomes_ (you win, I lose) to _continuous financial outcomes_ ($10 to you, $5 to me) opens a rich design space for social choice.

-Within the domain of decentralized capital allocation, several classes of techniques have been explored:
+Within this domain, several classes of techniques have been explored:

 - **Quadratic Funding**, in which direct donations double as "votes" dividing a matching pool, subject to square-root constraints.
 - **Pairwise Methods**, in which inputs are framed as "A vs B" and converted into numeric allocations via an algorithm.